For Parents: A Game Plan for College Readiness

 Senior Year

 As your child sends out applications, seek application fee waivers where they’re available.
-Check the National Association of College Admissions Counselors website and fill out a fee waiver form.
+Check the National Association of College Admission Counselors’ website and fill out a fee waiver form.
 If your child took the SAT, they can apply for a waiver through The College Board.
 You can talk to college admissions counselors to see if their school offers waivers independently.
-The application process can be extremely time-consuming, but there are resources to help cut down the busy work.
+The application process can be extremely time-consuming; however, there are resources available to help alleviate the administrative burden.
 With the Common Black College App, for example, your child can apply to as many as 53 HBCUs in one single application.

 Sekou Biddle, UNCF’s Vice President, Advocacy, leads UNCF’s advocacy efforts to ensure more African American students will be college-ready and better prepared to enroll in and complete college by driving sustainable education reforms that benefit students and empower parents and communities to demand improvement.